mmmarinho/ROS2_Tutorial/docs/source/installation.rst

 Add ROS2 sources
 ----------------

-Your :code:`apt` needs to know where the ROS2 packages can be found and to be able to verify their authenticity.
-After setting up the :code:`apt` sources, the local package list must be updated.
+Your :program:`apt` needs to know where the ROS2 packages can be found and to be able to verify their authenticity.
+After setting up the :program:`apt` sources, the local package list must be updated.
 The following commands will do all that magic.

 .. code-block:: bash